dmshvetsov/solana-explorer-cli/ROADMAP.md

   - [ ] better view of a transfer
 - UX
   - more concise output for different accounts with ability to print all the data
+  - `--explain` flag that printout explanation what each account (struct) does

 ## inspiration